lyuliang/web_personal_repo/grades/homework5.md

 ### Fulfilling the grumblr specification (20/20)

-### Input validation (10/20)
+### Input validation (15/20)
-  * -10, All requests from any client must be validated, including requests you expect to be generated using Ajax.
+  * -5, You should use Django Forms to validate your inputs.
+One of the goals of this assignment was to refactor your application to use Django forms.

 ### Appropriate use of web application technologies (48/50)